Lukabrazi111/coronatime-back/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Movie App, please send an e-mail to Luka Khangoshvili via [lukabrazi@redberry.ge](mailto:lukabrazi@redberry.ge).
+If you discover a security vulnerability within Coronatime App, please send an e-mail to Luka Khangoshvili via [lukabrazi@redberry.ge](mailto:lukabrazi@redberry.ge).
 All security vulnerabilities will be promptly addressed.

 ## License